MEMORY A’LEVEL

 • It acts as a form of attention and controls slave systems.

-Components of the working memory model descriptions of components: phonological store, visuospatial sketch pad, articulatory process, central executive.
+Components of the working memory model: phonological store, visuospatial sketch pad, articulatory process, and central executive.

 SIX-MARK ANSWER: THE WORKING MEMORY MODEL